thousands of young Scots

-The Enhancing Education award is for a young person or group who have truly influenced education in their community either by providing access and opportunities for others, or by influencing change in education for their communities.
-Whatever they do, this award will go to a young person or group who determined to make a positive difference in enhancing education for others.
+The Enhancing Education Award is for a young person or group who have truly influenced education in their community either by providing access and opportunities for others, or by influencing change in education for their communities.
+Whatever they do, this award will go to a young person or group who are determined to make a positive difference in enhancing education for others.

 Health and Wellbeing

 Young people across Scotland are involved in supporting and inspiring others to improve their physical and mental health.
 They might be providing support in their communities, looking to change policy or services, working in healthcare or involved with healthcare charities.
-It’s important that their contributions are recognised, if you know a young person or a group of young people hard at work to improve people’s health let us know.
+It’s important that their contributions are recognised.
+If you know a young person or a group of young people hard at work to improve people’s health - let us know.

 Equality and Diversity

 The Equality and Diversity Award recognises a young person or group of young people working tirelessly to promote equality, diversity and inclusion or challenge prejudice and discrimination.
 Their efforts will have helped encourage respect, tolerance and understanding across all ages, races, faiths, genders, cultures, communities and identity.
-Celebrate their achievements and enter them for the Sunday Mail Young Scot Awards Equality and Diversity award.
+Celebrate their achievements and enter them for the Sunday Mail Young Scot Awards Equality and Diversity Award.